 On January 19, 2017, our company joined with world leaders and NGOs to announce the launch of the Coalition for Epidemic Preparedness Innovations (CEPI), a global coalition to create new vaccines for emerging infectious diseases.

-An innovative public-private philanthropic partnership, CEPI was founded by the governments of India and Norway, the Bill & Melinda Gates Foundation, the Wellcome Trust and the World Economic Forum.
-Other partners include multinational pharmaceutical corporations—including MSD—and nongovernmental organizations (NGOs).
-CEPI is backed by the World Health Organization and Doctors Without Borders.
+An innovative public-private philanthropic partnership, CEPI was founded by the governments of India and Norway, the Bill & Melinda Gates Foundation, the Wellcome Trust, and the World Economic Forum.
+Other partners include multinational pharmaceutical corporations—including MSD—and NGOs.
+CEPI is backed by WHO and Doctors Without Borders.